episub/estack/README.md

 Try your query again, and it should now return the results from the database!

 It may seem more cumbersome to have to translate between the database and GraphQL, but this extra burden comes with the benefit of clear separation of concerns that should be separate.
-It allows us to break the symmetry where needed, and allows a much more flexible design.
+It allows us to break the symmetry between database model and GraphQL model where needed, and allows a much more flexible design.

 ## User

-The above works, but we won't be able to fetch the user, and being able to do that is one of the main benefits of GraphQL.
-To implement this requires us to override the auto-generated models so that we can store the user ID rather than the full user (which currently does not get fetch).
+The above works, but we won't be able to fetch the user, and being able to traverse the graph to do this is one of the main benefits of GraphQL.
+To implement this requires us to override the auto-generated models so that we can store the user ID rather than the full user (which currently does not get fetched from the database).
 In models/generated.go we can find the auto-created Todo struct.
 Move that into its own file `models/todo.go`, and change User to UserID string:

 ```
 package models